perforce/setup-p4-example-build-template/README.md

   * click save
 * In a new browser tab open the following URL:
   *  https://aboutte.github.io/github-actions-demo-indie/
-  *  change aboutte to your github username (or ogranization name if you forked into an orgaization)
+  *  change aboutte to your github username (or organization name if you forked into an organization)

 ### Demo Change